dApped/validation-node/README.md

 ```bash
 cp env .env
 ```
-Make sure you set all the env variables.
+Make sure you set all the environment variables in `.env` file.

 ### Local Python Environment